 Knowing how much you earn each month is an essential part of creating a realistic budget.
 How much you earn depends on your occupation.
 You will be completing the WebQuest for your first significant job.
 Assume you have just graduated from college.

 5. Using the lowest amount in the salary range, enter the annual starting salary for your job on the Calculating Paycheck worksheet in the cell next to 'Annual Salary', which is cell B8.
 Please do not enter an amount greater than $60,000 annual salary.

-NOTE: As you proceed through the Budget WebQuest, make sure you keep your Google Documents for this web quest in your Personal Google Docs Folder.
+NOTE: As you proceed through the Budget WebQuest, make sure you move your Google Documents for this webquest to your shared Google Drive Folder.

 6. Click on the Federal Income Taxes link and do the following: